 3. Select the project(s) that you are interested in for the year.

-- To enroll in 4HOnline you need a computer, internet access, a valid e-mail address, and a web browser.
-You can enroll from a home computer or from a public access computer, such as those available at your local library.
+- To enroll in Wisconsin 4-H Online, you need internet access, a valid e-mail address, and a web browser.
+You can enroll from a home computer/tablet/phone, or from a public access computer such as those available at your local library.
 If you cannot arrange for internet access, please call the Extension office, and we can help you set up an account.

 5. Submit the following to your community club’s leaders.